 Decision tree

-For purpose, each important NPC requires a decision tree that is consulted to determine which action to execute, similarly to a state diagram modeling.
+For the purpose of controlling actions, each important NPC requires a decision tree that will be consulted for determining which action must be executed, similarly to a state diagram modeling.
 However, using decisions tree allows a greater variety of possible actions to be executed to reach the same goal, with different ways to reach it, which is only limited by its size and complexity of the tree.

 Decision trees [Moret 1982] are a visual tool used to model decisions and their consequences, including probabilities of occurrence of events, resource costs, and usefulness of a particular outcome.
 This model can be considered as a deterministic algorithm to decide which variable to test based on the variables already tested and the results of its evaluation.
 Decision trees are represented by oriented tree format graphs composed of three distinct node types: decision; uncertainty; and terminal.

-With the usage of decisions trees, it is added a variety of actions and creates a diversity of possible outcomes in games, which can easily be traced to the reasons behind the outcomes by following the decision tree graph for each action.
-This information derived from decisions tree can be used for provenance.
+The usage of decisions trees brings a variety of actions and creates a diversity of possible outcomes in games, which can easily be traced to the reasons behind the outcomes by following the decision tree graph for each action.
+This information derived from decisions tree can be used for provenance in a novel manner.

 Provenance Model

-In order to store all the necessary data to be used later for provenance, there is a need for a storage structure.
+In order to store all the necessary data to be used later for provenance reasons, it is required a storage structure.
 Depending on the information structure, it is possible to use the structure itself for inference in provenance, simplifying some unnecessary information.

-Consider the generation of actions, which are executed by an entity.
-This action information can be stored in a list.
+Considering the generation of actions, which are executed by an entity, the action information can be stored in a list.
 Each entity will then have a list of actions that contains all executed actions.
-This allows inferring who executed each action just by looking at whose list it belongs to, without the need to explicitly say who executed the action.
-It is analogous for events.
+This allows inferring who executed each action by simply looking at whose list it belongs to, without the need to explicitly say who executed the action.
+For event analysis it is possible to use an analogous approach.
 In the case there was an external influence that resulted in the triggering of an action, then the generated action is linked to the influence, which also has links to the actions that generated the influence.
 Since actions belong to lists that are linked to entities, then it is possible to infer who influenced the outcome of the action by following the links.

-Each scene have a list of entities that belong to it.
-To represent a world, then a list of scenes is created, which in turn contains list of entities that are in the scene.
+Entities present in a scene, or place, can be represented in a similar way as actions.
+Each scene has a list of entities that belong to it.
+To represent a world, a list of scenes is created, which in turn contains list of entities that are in the scene.
 Each entity in turn has a list of performed actions, which have links to influences.
 Using this structure, it is possible to simplify some inferences in the provenance model, such as to show only relevant actions, which has external influences, to evaluate the outcome of a game session.
-An example of such structure is giving at Figure 6, where the world has a list of scenes, each scene a list of all entities, and lastly each entity has a list of performed actions.
+An example of such structure is shown at Figure 6, where the world has a list of scenes, each scene a list of all entities, and lastly each entity has a list of performed actions.

 Provenance Analysis

 The purpose of collecting information during a game session is to be able to use provenance techniques to analyze and infer the reasons of the outcome.
 In the previous sections, we introduced a framework to store such information.
 However, not all stored information is relevant for the analysis.
 The provenance graph contains replication of actions that did not provoke any significant change.
-These act as noise and can be omitted during provenance analysis by using completion and inference rules.
+These elements act as noise and can be omitted during provenance analysis by using completion and inference rules.